 Not everyone fancies buying a readily upholstered bed.
-Some may feel like tackling the job themselves and adding another string to their DIY bow in this lockdown era.
+Some may tackle the job themselves and add another string to their DIY bow in this lockdown era.
 So here’s some guidance on that front, too.

 The costs of reupholstering a bed frame

 Reupholstering a bed can cost from as little as £129 up to more than £2500.
 It all depends on your bed’s size, the bed’s design, and the upholstery material.
-You can pay anything from around £25 to £65 per linear meter, depending on the material.
+Depending on the material, you can pay anything from around £25 to £65 per linear meter.
 Reupholstering tends to be something you do to a special piece of furniture.

 You’ll also have to pay for labour by the hour.
-This could cost you around £1500 or more in total, depending on the size of your bed.
+This could cost you around £1500 or more, depending on your bed size.
 However, buying the material and paying for the labor could be cheaper than buying a new bed or a new headboard.